Issey Miyake

 Issey Miyake (三宅 一生, Miyake Issei) was a Japanese fashion designer.
-He was known for his technology-driven clothing designs, exhibitions and fragrances, such as L'eau d'Issey, which became his best-known product.
+He was known for his technology-driven clothing designs, notably the Pleats, Please line, exhibitions and fragrances such as L'eau d'Issey.

 Early life and education

 Miyake was born Kazunaru Miyake (三宅 一生, Miyake Kazunaru) on 22 April 1938 in Hiroshima.
 He was still living in the city seven years later when the U.S. military dropped an atomic bomb there in August 1945, which led to his mother's death.
 He first disclosed this in 2009, when Barack Obama advocated for global nuclear disarmament.

 As a child, Miyake wanted to become a dancer.
 His interest in fashion started by studying his sister's fashion magazines.
 He studied graphic design at the Tama Art University in Tokyo, graduating in 1964.
 He entered designs into fashion competition at the Bunka Fashion College in Tokyo.
 However, he did not win a competition due to his lack of pattern-making or sewing skills.
 After graduation, he enrolled in the Chambre syndicale de la couture parisienne school in Paris and was apprenticed to Guy Laroche as assistant designer.
 He also worked with Hubert de Givenchy, drawing 50 to 100 sketches daily.